MarlinFirmware/MarlinDocumentation/_basics/install_rearm.md

 1. Click on **PIO Build** in the bottom left to bring up the dialog.

-1. Scroll down and select "**PIO Build (LPC1768)**".
+2. Scroll down and select "**PIO Build (LPC1768)**".
 (You can also type out "LPC17...", use the arrow keys, and press return.)

-1. The build window will open and Marlin will be compiled.
+3. The build window will open and Marlin will be compiled.
 (This may take a minute or two.)
 If the build is successful, the window will close and the `firmware.bin` file will be saved in the `.pioenvs/LPC1768` folder.

 ### For other boards…

-You probably guessed that you would have to scroll to and pick "PIO Build your env_name".
+Do the same as above, but select the "**PIO Build**" option for your board.

 # Upload Marlin

-Methods 1 and 2, after a successful run, will result in the `firmware.bin` file being in the `.pioenvs/LPC1768` folder ***and*** on the SD card on the Re-Arm board..
+Methods 1 and 2 below will produce a `firmware.bin` file in the `.pioenvs/LPC1768` folder ***and*** copy it to the SD card on the Re-Arm board.

-If `firmware.bin` isn't on the SD card then either rerun the Method or use Method 3 to manually move the file onto the SD card.
+If `firmware.bin` isn't installed on the SD card, try again or use Method 3 to manually copy `firmware.bin` to the SD card.

 ### 1. Auto-Upload (Recommended)